-- obtaining practical experience from work - gaining familiarity on how a workplace operates - developing and improving interpersonal skills - allowing students to explore the potential career path they would like to pursue.
+- · obtaining practical experience from work - · gaining familiarity with how a workplace operates - developing and improving interpersonal skills - allowing students to explore the potential career path they would like to pursue.

-Students at Unity College can access VET in a number of ways.
+Students at Unity College can access VET in several ways.
 These include: